Saltycurry07/Beauty-Premium-in-the-Course-Evaluation/README.md

 ### RateMyProfessors Crawler

-This repository includes a crawler script that fetches professor ratings from RateMyProfessors and writes them to a CSV file.
+This repository includes a [crawler script](RMP_data/rmp_crawler_new.py) that fetches professor ratings from RateMyProfessors and writes them to a CSV file.

 ### Faculty Photo Scraper

-This repository also includes a web scraper script that fetches professors' photos from university websites.
+This repository also includes [school-specific web scraper scripts]() that fetches professors' photos from university websites.

 ### Data of RateMyProfessors
 Please refer to the latest version of data through this link: https://github.com/Saltycurry07/Beauty-Premium-in-the-Course-Evaluation/blob/main/rmp_ucla_nyu_professors.csv